 Projects will be developed under the independent power producer (IPP) model

-State utility Saudi Electricity Company ( ) has started the procurement process for the kingdoms first major standalone renewables projects.
+State utility Saudi Electricity Company (SEC) has received bids from consultants for the kingdoms first major standalone renewables projects.

-The electricity company has invited consultants to submit bids for the technical consultancy role on three major renewables projects.
-The initial deadline for consultancy proposals has been set on 31 January.
+The electricity company received bids from firms for the technical consultancy role on three major renewables projects on 15 February.
+The deadline had been extended from the initial submission date of 31 January.